TrinadhKandula/MonkeyTestingiOS/README.md

 Since latest versions of xcode donot support UIAutomation on which ui-auto-monkey mainly works on, MonkeyTestingiOS tool comes to your rescue.

 Supports versions of xcode7+.
-Easy to user in CI.
+Easy to use in CI.

 How to use
 ----------